quicksketch/backdrop-select2/README.txt

 The Select2 module:

-* Provide function for using Select2 plugin by Drupal Form API
+* Provide function for using Select2 plugin by Backdrop Form API

 The Colorbox plugin: